cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/29-add-keycaps.jpeg)

 ## BakenekoGO Remapping, Flashing, and Other Info
-We have put together a a guide to assist with remapping the keys and flashing your BakenekoGO.
-We have also created a User Guide that has a bunch of BakenekoGO specific information and a guide on how Bluetooth pairing works.
+We have put together a guide to assist with remapping the keys and flashing your BakenekoGO.
+We have also created a User Guide that has a bunch of BakenekoGO specific information and a guide on how BT pairing works.
 * [Bakeneko Flashing and Key Remapping Guide](https://docs.cannonkeys.com/bakeneko/bakenekogo-flashing-and-remapping-guide)
 * [User Guide](https://docs.cannonkeys.com/bakeneko/bakenekogo-user-guide)